Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Juni 2025 21.27.44 UTC
+- WIB: Sabtu, 21 Juni 2025 22.27.04 UTC
-- WITA: Sabtu, 21 Juni 2025 22.27.44 UTC
+- WITA: Sabtu, 21 Juni 2025 23.27.04 UTC
-- WIT: Sabtu, 21 Juni 2025 23.27.44 UTC
+- WIT: Minggu, 22 Juni 2025 00.27.04 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude